 During 2014, mean urinary UN:C ratios in all 2-week intervals, except early February, remained just below the moderately severe category (Figure 6), and the percentage of samples with ratios indicative of severe nutritional restriction gradually decreased as this winter progressed (Figure 7), either due to an easing of conditions restricting access to forage or because severely stressed individuals were being under-sampled, which may be most plausible as previously explained.
 Adverse effects of the late, but prolonged conditions of winter 2013, including warm temperatures, may have contributed to the high spring-summer calf loss and absence of the need for dams to lactate (Severud et al. 2015).
 This also may have allowed surviving animals to rebound nutritionally more quickly and to fare better during winter 2014.
 This would not be unlike the documented effects on the nutritional status and survival of northern Minnesota deer during the consecutive severe winters of 1996 and 1997 (DelGiudice et al. 2006; G. D. DelGiudice, unpublished data).
 Overall in winter 2014, UN:C values of 64% of the collected snow-urine samples from moose classified nutritional restriction as moderate (normal), whereas 36% reflected moderately severe to severe restriction, which was less than in 2013 (Figure 5).
 Similar to winter 2014, severe nutritional restriction of moose was not as prevalent in 2015 as in 2013, but it was up slightly compared to 2014 (Figure 5).
 However, a higher percentage of moose appeared to be experiencing moderate or normal restriction and a smaller percentage moderately severe restriction than in 2013 and 2014 (Figure 5).
 Rapidly diminishing snow cover prevented collection of snow-urine samples or assessments during the last 2 weeks of March 2015, certainly a positive factor relative to moose nutrition at that time.
-In an attempt to better understand within-winter temporal patterns of assessed nutritional restriction across years, we will be conducting more detailed analyses of UN:C data relative to the temporal and spatial distributions of sampling, progressive winter conditions, and sample size.
+Interestingly, the greatest percentage of samples (87%) reflecting moose experiencing moderate nutritional restriction occurred during winter 2018-2019, which corresponded with an apparent but not statistically significant increase (38%) in the estimated moose population.
+In an attempt to better understand within-winter temporal patterns of nutritional restriction across years, we will be conducting more detailed analyses of UN:C data relative to the temporal and spatial distributions of sampling, progressive winter conditions, and sample size.